 The Deaf Community

-Around 466 million people in the world suffer from hearing loss, 80% of such people come from lower- middle income backgrounds (1) in countries that lack in hearing care services and hearing aid equipment.
+Around 466 million people in the world are deaf or has hearing-loss, 80% of such people come from lower- middle income backgrounds (1) in countries that lack in hearing care services and hearing aid equipment.
 Without seeking suitable medical care, hearing lose poses a serious threat in the lives of the ones affected.
 Through rehabilitation, awareness, education and empowerment, adverse effect caused from hearing loss can be reduced.

 Challenges Faced by the Deaf Community